nationalarchives/front-end-development-guide/2016/level-1-template.md

 3. `page-level-1-landing.php` on line 71 add the styles to the template.scss `center center;background-size: cover;height: 180px;`.

 #### Developer(s) actions in response

+1. This is creatied for easily understandable code for all and easy debugging.
+Understand the comment and worth considering.
+2. As above.
+The comment indicates the conidition requires two values.
+Good for debugging and flagging future issues.
+3. Good point.
+Will refactor with a new condition and variable to insert class.

 ---